 If you are a veteran, or are considered a veteran’s next-of-kin, you can access the DD 214 request form online.
 Once completed, you can submit it by either mailing or faxing it to the NPRC.

 If you are not a veteran or a veteran’s next-of-kin, the information that will be shared with you on a DD 214 form will be limited as a privacy measure.
-Additional information may be shared if the veteran or their next-of-kin have given their consent regarding these records.
+Additional information may be shared if the veteran or their next-of-kin has given their consent regarding these records.

 Are Additional Military Records Needed?